 Elementary School Classroom Management Strategies

-16. Set Rules with Logics
+16. Set Rules with Logic

 For example, if you have set a rule to not run in the school corridor, tell students that you don’t want them to get hurt by slipping on the tiled floor, and that’s why you’ve set the rule.

-17. Make Students Responsible for their own Learning
+17. Make Students Responsible for Their Own Learning

 If you impose rules on your students, they will definitely repulse them.
 It’s fundamental human nature to do when we are asked not to do a certain thing.